Many people have heard before that Green tea is healthy, but what exactly are the health benefits of green tea?

 Iced tea is easy to make in the summer, so there is no excuse not to drink green tea when it is boiling hot outside.
 Add some lovely fruits to your cold brewed iced tea.

-Article written by Tea and the Gang HQ.
+The Health Benefits of Green Tea article written by Tea and the Gang HQ.

 Feature Image Credit to: U.S. Department of Agriculture